Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Green and Sustainable Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Green and Sustainable Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Green and Sustainable Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.